Image Track Module 24 8 min ▶ Narrated ⌘ Playground

 What is a Latent Space?

-Instead of operating on raw pixels (which are heavy and slow), Stable Diffusion uses a Variational Autoencoder (VAE) to compress images down by 8x.
-But it doesn't compress them like a JPEG.
+Instead of operating on raw pixels (which are heavy and slow), Stable Diffusion uses a Variational Autoencoder (VAE) to compress images 8× per side: a 512×512×3 image becomes a 64×64×4 latent — roughly 48× fewer numbers.

 Interactive: Drag to Explore

-Imagine a tiny 2-Dimensional Latent Space.
-The X-axis represents the texture (Fluffy vs Scaley) and the Y-axis represents the scale (Small vs Large).
-Drag your mouse around the grid to watch the VAE dynamically generate the corresponding image!
+Imagine a tiny 2-dimensional semantic embedding space.
+The X-axis represents texture (Fluffy vs Scaley) and the Y-axis represents scale (Small vs Large).
+Drag your mouse around the grid to watch the corresponding image change!
+Note: this demo explores a conceptual embedding space — not the SD VAE's spatial compression latent.

 Structural Rules